What Is CFD?

 One of the primary advantages of a CFD is that it allows investors to take either a long or a short position on any given trade.
 The market for CFD trading has typically no short-selling rules.
 Instruments are free to be shorted, with minimum regulation, at any time.
 As a result of not owning the underlying asset, borrowing and shorting costs are avoided on the trade.

-Disadvantage of a CFD
+Disadvantages of a CFD

 If an underlying asset is exceptionally volatile, meaning its price fluctuates wildly, the spread over the buy and sell prices can be far larger than normal.
 Large spreads mean that the price movement which would be required to profit from a trade goes up significantly.
 Investors trading in CFDs with a small spread only require small movements in prices before they can make profits.